 This document publishes the Academy’s two-year action plan for the future of the university.
 It begins by reaffirming the mission statement and by laying out the university’s vision.
 It concludes with the five overarching Governing Objectives that constitute the attainable goals and steps needed to attain those goals.
-It then incorporates the MMA Trustees approved Tactical Objectives for the Academy and adds the performance metrics that are needed to support this plan for the next two years.
+It then incorporates the Massachusetts Maritime Academy Trustees approved Tactical Objectives for the Academy and adds the performance metrics that are needed to support this plan for the next two years.
 This plan is the result of many meetings with the multiple stakeholders of the Academy culminating with a two-day campus planning session that involved the entire senior staff of the Academy.
 The plan is submitted to the All University Committee annually and feedback is sought.
 In that way, all of the stakeholders have been represented throughout the planning cycle and all are invested in the achievement of these goals.

 In March 2020, Admiral McDonald announced the Massachusetts Maritime Academy priorities during the challenging times of COVID-19: